warmist/scripts/docs/agitation-rebalance.rst

     agitation-rebalance enable|disable <feature>

-When run without arguments or with the ``status`` argument, it will print out whether it is enabled, the current configuration, and how many agitated creatures and (visible) cavern invaders are on the map.
+When run without arguments or with the ``status`` argument, it will print out whether it is enabled, the current configuration, how many agitated creatures and (visible) cavern invaders are on the map, and your current chances of retaliation on the surface and each of the cavern layers.

-The `Presets`_ allow you to quickly set the game irritation difficulty settings to tested, balanced values.
+The `Presets`_ allow you to quickly set the game irritation-related difficulty settings to tested, balanced values.
 You can adjust them further (or set your own values) on the DF difficulty settings screen.
 Note that ``agitation-rebalance preset`` can be used to set the difficulty settings even if the mod is not enabled.

 Finally, some features of the mod can be individually enabled or disabled.
 More details in the `Features`_ section below.